sanchorelaxo/continuous-delivery-assessment/README.md

 2. Install dependencies: `npm install`
 3. Configure environment variables (copy `.env.example` to `.env` and adjust as needed)
 4. Ensure MongoDB server is installed and running (see MongoDB Setup section below)
+5. **Populate MongoDB with assessment questions**: `cd server/scripts && node migrate-questions.js`
-5. Start the server: `npm start` or `node server/server.js`
+6. Start the server: `npm start` or `node server/server.js`
-6. Open `http://localhost:3000` in your browser
+7. Open `http://localhost:3000` in your browser
-7. Register a new account or log in with default admin credentials
+8. Register a new account or log in with default admin credentials
-8. Select your preferred language (EN/FR)
+9. Select your preferred language (EN/FR)
-9. Complete the assessment questions
+10. Complete the assessment questions
-10. View your results and recommendations
+11. View your results and recommendations
-11. Access your assessment history through the History tab
+12. Access your assessment history through the History tab
-12. Toggle between current and cumulative results
+13. Toggle between current and cumulative results
-13. Administrators can manage users and groups through the Admin dashboard
+14. Administrators can manage users and groups through the Admin dashboard

 ## Technical Stack